Bydfi Officially Launches On-Chain Trading Tool Moonx, Ushering In The Era Of CEX + DEX Dual Engines

 This structural upgrade gives BYDFi a competitive advantage as CEX and DEXs increasingly merge in the future.

-Currently, MoonX is deeply integrated with two major ecosystems: and , covering leading liquidity pools like Raydium, and PancakeSwap, while supporting real-time tracking of over 500,000 MemeCoin assets.
+Currently, MoonX is deeply integrated with two major ecosystems: Solana and BNB Chain , covering leading liquidity pools like Pump.fun, Raydium, and PancakeSwap, while supporting real-time tracking of over 500,000 MemeCoin assets.

 Key features of the product include: